sakyuuga/sakyuuga.github.io/_posts/2019-03-19-Anime-Style-Talk-Event-Notes-July-1st.md

 <b>>Let's talk about Yutaka Nakamura</b>

-<font color="blue"><b>Inoue:</b></font> Nakamura-san's animation is really good, just by watching his animation really lifts up my mood.
+<font color="#87CEFA"><b>Inoue:</b></font> Nakamura-san's animation is really good, just by watching his animation really lifts up my mood.
 His _sakuga MADs_ are always overflowing with such pleasure.

+<font color="#87CEFA"><b>Inoue:</b></font> His animation in Sword of the Stranger always brings so much joy to me, it's a must-see scene for animators or people who are aiming to be animator.